DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 1. Topic - the job proposal broadcasted through the network
 2. Reply Message - the job offer for specific topic sent from the contractor
 3. Peer - any gossip network node.
 Every peer maintains a list of their peers.
-4. Originator - Peer that is the origin of the topic.
+4. Sender - Peer that is the source of the topic.
 From the Gig economy point of view, it is a customer.
+5. Originator - Peer that is currently broadcasting the topic to the its peers.
 5. Middleman - Peer that is passing the broadcasted topic further as well as bringing back the reply message
 6. Replier - Peer that is replying to the broadcasted topic with reply message.